PIPE SMOKING IN MIDDLE EARTH: THE FELLOWSHIP OF THE SMOKE RING (September 2022)

 THE PETERSON PIPE: THE STORY OF KAPP & PETERSON (2019, 2022)

 This book continues to amaze me on all kinds of levels.
-It was a gift to me at a time in my career when I needed it most.
-It was a gift in being the catalyst for a friendship with my co-author Gary Malmberg, with Tom Palmer, then CEO at K&P, with Latvian journalist Sandra Bondarevska, with Sykes Wilford, Josh Burgess, Ted Swearingen and Andy Wike at Laudisi Enterprises and with so many other well-wishers and fellow Pete Geeks.
+It was a gift to me at a time in my life and career when I needed it most.
+It was a gift in being the catalyst for a friendship with my co-author Gary Malmberg, with Tom Palmer, then CEO at K&P, with Latvian journalist Sandra Bondarevska, with Sykes Wilford, Josh Burgess, Ted Swearingen and Andy Wike at Laudisi Enterprises and with many other well-wishers and fellow Pete Geeks.
 It allowed my wife and best friend to show her incredible skills as a book designer, which in my opinion garnered us the Independent Book Publisher’s Gold Medal for best first non-fiction book in 2021.
 It also allowed me to learn a great deal of humility in working with a great editor like Gary Schrier at Briar Books Press.
-You can read more about it on the Peterson Book Page.
+You can read more about it on the The Story of Kapp & Peterson page.

 If you read this and are in any way seriously interested in Kapp & Peterson, do consider buying this second printing of the book.
 I say this not because I’ll get rich off it but because it is at the center of the blog and offers a thoroughly-indexed guide, identification guide and comprehensive look at the pipes, people and history of the world’s oldest continuously-operating briar pipe company.
 Pipe books are ephemeral.
 Briar Books Press is a small one-man operation.
-The first printing sold out in 10 months.
-While that may not happen with this second printing, if it does, do consider that there may not be another printing.
+The first printing of 1000 copies sold out in 10 months.
+The second print run was only five hundred copies, and as interest in the Peterson brand continues to swell, it may sell out in about the same amount of time.
+And if it does, do consider that there may not be another printing.